7Factor/terraform-aws-concourse/README.md

 Most of what you need to know is provided in an example tfvars file, and feel free to peruse the `variables.tf` for documentation on the required variables to run the terraform.

-For persistent storage we usually combine this module with an outer shell that provisiones an RDS PostgreSQL instance and we pass the credentials in securely.
+For persistent storage we usually combine this module with an outer shell that provisions an RDS PostgreSQL instance and we pass the credentials in securely.
 We do this because it allows us to segregate the RDS instance from concourse so if we need to blow away the concourse instance we can without worrying about having to reprovision a database.

 This module should be fairly set-and-forget as we've put a lot of man hours into improving it.
 Feel free to hit us up via email or fork this repo and send PRs if you can think of a way to improve it!